Chart Color Schemes

 Population growth drivers in Mountain Creek are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, the estimated population of the Mountain Creek (Qld) statistical area (Lv2) is around 12,340.
-This reflects a growth of 390 people since the 2021 Census, which reported a population of 11,950.
-The increase was inferred from AreaSearch's estimation of the resident population at 12,310 following examination of ABS data up to June 2024 and validation of 16 new addresses post-Census date.
-This results in a population density ratio of 1,674 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade ending Dec 2021, Mountain Creek (Qld) demonstrated resilient growth patterns with a compound annual growth rate of 2.1%, outpacing its SA3 area.
+As per ABS population updates and AreaSearch validation, the estimated population of the suburb of Mountain Creek (Qld) was around 12,340 as of Feb 2026.
+This figure reflects a growth of 390 people since the 2021 Census, which reported a population of 11,950.
+The increase is inferred from AreaSearch's estimated resident population of 12,310 in June 2024 and additional 16 validated new addresses since the Census date.
+This results in a density ratio of 1,674 persons per square kilometer, above the national average according to AreaSearch assessments.
+Over the past decade, Mountain Creek exhibited resilient growth with a compound annual growth rate of 2.1%, outpacing its SA3 area.
 Overseas migration contributed approximately 71.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
-Looking ahead, demographic trends indicate a decline in overall population by 211 persons by 2041 according to this methodology.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group projected to increase by 234 people over this period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+Projections indicate an overall population decline of 211 persons by 2041, but specific age cohorts like the 75 to 84 group are expected to increase by 234 people.

 Frequently Asked Questions - Population